kittytail/kittytail.github.io/README.md

 In `_data/icons.yml` you can set the footer icon that will appear at the bottom of the page.
 They will redirect the user on your profile on the other platform like Twitter, GitHub and so many more!

-### Cookie consent

-You can add a cookie consent with a disclaimer if you use Google Analytics while respecting the [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation).
-Set to true, there will be a banner at the bottom of the page with the disclaimer, and an _approve_ button.
-Once the user clicks on "Approve" the cookies will be created for Google Analytics.

 #### Share in article